On this page

 Budget 2019 focused on sexual violence service providers.
-Find out more about the Wellbeing Budget 2019: Family Violence and Sexual Violence Package.
+Find out more about the Wellbeing Budget 2019: Family Violence and Sexual Violence Package(external link).

 Budget 2020 focused on family violence service providers.
 It also invested in services focused on children affected by violence (and their families), reflecting cross-agency advice and initiatives developed by the Joint Venture.
 This included a joint initiative by Police and Oranga Tamariki, funded from the COVID-19 Response and Recovery Fund.